pawelblaszczyk5/moneytor/apps/docs/src/development/adr/003-backend-architecture.md

 Moreover, the `Cluster` enables a lot of interesting patterns for multi-tenant applications, especially when it comes to highly data driven apps.
 Statefullness is something that's really powerful and a bit lost treasure in modern times.

+On the other hand, it may sound like an overkill a bit - but one of my main ideas for this project is also learning and trying new things.
+I think I'd never have a way of trying it otherwise while it sounds super cool.
+I'm deeply interested in doing more "hardcore" backend development.

 ## Decision

 Use `Cluster` and `Workflow` to build the backend layer.
 Meanwhile treat frontend as a separate app, not as a dumb frontend as some people do.